|[ Home | Status/Forum | Seed List ] [ Buy my book]|

 Open Pollinated or Heirloom vs Landrace

 Seeds are sometimes described as being 'heirloom' or 'open pollinated'.
 These varieties can be highly inbred, often having originated from a single seed.
 Heirloom and open pollinated varieties may also be genetically diverse, but they are seldom as diverse as a landrace.
+The term 'open pollinated' is most typically used to mean that every trick known to mankind was used to prevent the variety from actually being pollinated by anything else.
+I typically think of the out-crossing species in my garden as being 'promiscuously pollinated'.
+That approaches the plain and simple meaning that 'open pollinated' was intended to imply.

 |"A landrace is a variety that has been purposely maintained as a diverse gene pool to help it be more adaptive to harsh conditions."
 AdaptiveSeeds.com 2012 seed catalog.|

 To western peoples access to traditional landrace crops is extremely limited, so it is often necessary to create our own.
 The method most commonly used is to plant approximately equal amounts of seed from several different sources and varieties.
 We recomend using heirlooms, open pollinated varieties, and appropriately screened hybrids.
 It is common to plant together the seeds from 5-50 varieties to make the original mass cross.
-The seeds produced by this mass cross are a new landrace.
-With the first harvest of seed, and in the following years the land-race is tailored to each garden and to each region by survival-of-the-fittest selection.
+The seeds produced by this mass cross are the beginnings of a new landrace.
+With the first harvest of seed, and in the following years the landrace is tailored to each garden and to each region by survival-of-the-fittest and farmer-directed selection.
 Landraces that have been selected to thrive in my arid very sunny high-altitude garden grow much better for me than typical off-the-shelf seeds that were produced in humid semi-overcast regions.
 Sometimes as many as 100-200 varieties are planted, which may turn into hybrid swarm breeding if multiple species, or extremely diverse phenotypes are included.Maintaining an adaptivar Landrace

 Landrace crops may also be developed gradually.
 For example by saving the seeds from whatever you happen to be growing this year, planting the collected seeds, and also planting a new variety in the next row over.
 Then if the new variety grows well saving the seed from that and adding it to your population.